Welcome to POC Culture!

 A little bit about myself – I’m a Korean-American male who grew up watching a ton of cartoons, sitcoms and movies, and reading a bunch of comics.
 They absolutely helped shape my understanding of the larger world around me.
 As a son of immigrant parents, one thing was made clear by those stories – my family and I were not “normal.”

 Given my background, my perspective and experiences are obviously limited, and I can’t possibly speak for all people of color.
 Frankly, I can’t speak for all Asian-Americans, Korean-Americans or even Asian guys named Ron!
-When I was wrestling with the concept of this site, I considered focusing on Asian or East-Asian issues and news.
+When I was wrestling with the concept of this site, I considered focusing on Asian and Asian American issues and news.
 That’s certainly more of my comfort zone.
-But that would miss the point, because I believe it’s important for POC and other diverse communities to lift each other up, and that’s my goal for this site.
+But that would miss the point, because I believe it’s important for all people of color and other diverse communities to lift each other up, and that’s my goal for this site.

 I recognize that the phrase “people of color” can be controversial.
 Of course, people of color are not a monolith, and in particular, the term is too often used to minimize or erase black communities.
 My goal for POC Culture is that it will celebrate all people of color, and highlight the diaspora experience that many of us share.
 So forgive me for the use of an over broad phrase, and for my limited perspectives through an Asian-American lens.
 All I can promise is that I will do my best to carry out the mission of this site and continue to learn from diverse communities along the way.